secretgraph/secretgraph/README.md

 currently there are three ways:

--   via X-Key_hash header, key_hash GET parameter: you get a list of shared keys and signatures matching the key_hash.
+-   via X-KEY-HASH header, key_hash GET parameter: you get a list of shared keys and signatures matching the key_hash.
     The shared keys may have a link to the private key (only if permission)
     -   decrypt the shared key directly
     -   decrypt the shared key via private key